AmanShaikh-IN/Raptors-Robotics-Project/README.md

 # Raptors-Robotics-Project
-Code covering the bot's kinematics and functionalities for the South Asia Pacific RoboCon.
+Code covering the manual and autonomous bots kinematics and functionalities for the South Asia Pacific RoboCon 2024 for Team Raptors, Dr. D. Y. Patil Institute of Technology.